Kilkeel Lifeboat Station: History

 Initially operating during the summer months for the holiday season, it quickly became clear that the small wasn't suited to the tasks required, especially being based in the most active fishing harbour in Northern Ireland.
 At a meeting of the committee of management in June 1990, it was decided to withdraw the D-class, and place a at the station.

-Major changes commenced in 1992.
-Work began on the construction of a new boathouse, on the northern side of the Kilkeel river, to house the much larger Atlantic-class lifeboat.
+Work began in 1992, on the construction of a new boathouse, on the northern side of the Kilkeel river, to house the much larger Atlantic-class lifeboat.
 With no slipway possible, a new Schat davit was constructed on the quay in July, used to lower the lifeboat into the water.
 On 21 September, the (B-533) from the relief fleet was sent to the station for training, and in November, the boathouse with modern crew facilities and a workshop was completed, and the lifeboat was withdrawn.